vikas2001mishra/Face-recognition-system/README.md

 cv2.rectangle(imgtester, (faceLoc[3], faceLoc[0]), (faceLoc[1], faceLoc[2]), (255, 0, 255), 2)   #Draw a rectangle around the detected face

+# 4.Face Comparison:

+results = face_recognition.compare_faces([encodeowner], encodetester)    #Compares the face encodings of 'encodeowner' and 'encodetester' to determine if they match.
+Returns a list of
+                                                                           boolean values indicating the comparison result. faceDis = face_recognition.face_distance([encodeowner], encodetester)    #Computes the distance between face encodings, which can be used as a measure of similarity.

+print(results, faceDis)     #Prints the 'results' (results as booleans indicating match/not match, 'faceDis' as the distance between faces print(encodeowner)          #(the face encoding for the 'imgowner'image). print(encodetester)         #(the face encoding for the 'imgtester' image).

 # Attendance.py:-

 # 1.Imports: